Course

 1. Think about how easily adenoviruses can spread and lead to outbreaks.

-2. Are there certain patient areas and communities that come to mind as you think about the spread and possible outbreaks?
+2. Are there certain patient areas and communities that come to mind when you consider the spread and possible outbreaks?

 Spread and Prevention of Adenovirus Infections

 Children gather in groups, daycare centers, schools, summer camps, and family units.
-Being in close contact with each other makes exposure and spread by coughing and sneezing (droplet spread) very easy.
-Kids touching contaminated objects and then touching their eyes, nose, and mouth can also result in the quick spreading of an adenovirus infection.
-For adults, changing a dirty diaper, eating food handled by someone who did not wash their hands properly, and swimming in lakes or pools are all situations that can lead to an adenovirus infection (4).
-Closed, crowded dormitories, military quarters, nursing homes, hospitals, and long-term pediatric facilities also create a higher contraction risk (11).
+Being in close contact makes exposure and spread by coughing and sneezing (droplet spread) very easy.
+Kids touching contaminated objects and then touching their eyes, nose, and mouth can also quickly spread an adenovirus infection.
+For adults, changing a dirty diaper, eating food handled by someone who did not wash their hands properly, and swimming in lakes and pools are all situations that can lead to an adenovirus infection (5).
+Closed, crowded dormitories, military quarters, nursing homes, hospitals, and long-term pediatric facilities also create a higher contraction risk (5).

-Similarly to other pediatric viruses such as influenza or COVID-19, taking simple precautions can prevent the spread of an adenovirus infection.
-As healthcare providers working directly with sick patients, we need to ensure that we are practicing and reinforcing frequent hand washing with soap and warm water for at least 20 seconds.
-If a patient with an adenovirus infection is hospitalized, isolation protocols include personal protective equipment such as gowns, masks, and gloves (2).
+Analogous to other pediatric viruses such as influenza or COVID-19, taking simple precautions can prevent the spread of an adenovirus infection.
+As healthcare providers working directly with sick patients, we need to ensure that we practice and reinforce frequent hand washing with soap and warm water for at least 20 seconds.
+If a patient with an adenovirus infection is hospitalized, isolation protocols include personal protective equipment such as gowns, masks, and gloves (9).

-Lastly, some serotype adenoviruses can live on dry, inanimate surfaces for up to 3 months.
-Frequent cleaning of all environmental surfaces including shared equipment, toys, and touch-points such as telephones, doorknobs, and light switches, is essential in the prevention of spreading adenoviruses (9).
+Lastly, some serotype adenoviruses can live on dry, inanimate surfaces for up to 30 days (5).
+Frequent cleaning of all environmental surfaces, including shared equipment, toys, and touchpoints such as telephones, doorknobs, and light switches, is essential in preventing the spreading of adenoviruses (4).

 Quiz Questions